 Within these significant increases in attainment, we must sharply focus on achieving equity.
 The attainment goal, which requires producing 45,000 more credentials in 2030 than were produced in 2017, is predicated on significant growth in credentials across all student populations.
-Producing the result for White residents requires a minimal growth of 4% over projections of credential production based on current trend.
+Producing the result for white residents requires a minimal growth of 4% over projections of credential production based on current trend.
 Increases for African American residents must be more ambitious, with 23% more credentials needed than current trends indicate will be produced.
-Reaching our goal, therefore, requires a sharp focus on achieving equity - engaging underserved populations, understanding barriers, and implementing strategies that increase access and success.
-As a sharp focus on achieving equity - engaging underserved populations, understanding barriers, and implementing strategies that increase access and success.
+Reaching our goal, therefore, requires deep attention to achieving equity - engaging underserved populations, understanding barriers, and implementing strategies that increase access and success.24

 The significance of this work is evident: reaching our 60% attainment goal, and ensuring all populations are included in this growth, will yield profound benefits to the state and our citizens.
-According to NCHEMS, based on 2015 data, getting to the goal in 2030 will lead to an extra \$5,414 in cumulative personal income per capita and yield a significant increase in state revenues over the fifteen-year timeframe.
+According to National Center for Higher Education Management Systems (NCHEMS), based on 2015 data, getting to the goal in 2030 will lead to an extra \$5,414 in cumulative personal income per capita and yield a significant increase in state revenues over the fifteen-year timeframe.
 This includes an estimated additional \$794.8 million in income taxes, \$535.1 million in sales taxes, and \$611.3 million in property taxes, as well as further savings projections of \$1.26 billion in Medicaid costs and \$206.2 million in corrections costs.
-The state, then, is projected to see more than \$3.4 billion in new revenues and cost savings by 2030 as a direct result of a more and better educated population.
+The state, then, is projected to see more than \$3.4 billion in new revenues and cost savings by 2030 as a direct result of a more and better educated population.25

-EXPANDING OUR VISION OF TALENT IN THE PROSPERITY PIPELINE
+EXPANDING OUR VISION of TALENT in the PROSPERITY PIPELINE

 Reaching our talent development goal requires that we expand the pool of talent to be developed.
 A strong PK-12 to college pipeline alone will not get us there.
-The work must prioritize all potential student populations: elementary and secondary students, working adults, and adults out of the workforce in order to create a lifelong Prosperity Pipeline.
+The work must prioritize all potential student populations - elementary and secondary students, working adults, and adults out of the workforce in order to create a lifelong Prosperity Pipeline.
 Without this pipeline serving Louisiana's citizens, our state will continue to miss opportunities for better livelihoods and stronger communities.